pragatibhandari/nodemoviedb/README.md

     app.listen(port, () => {
     console.log(`Server is running on port ${port}.`);
     });
-Now, you can start the web server using the npm run dev command.
+Now, start the web server using the npm run dev command.

 4. #### Create connection to movie database